Best Crossbow Scope Review

 The last Barnett on this list, the Ghost 420 is also one of the three premium crossbows in Barnett’s elite Carbonlite Series.
 Among the series, it is said to be the fastest as well, boasting a 185-pound draw weight that sends an arrow at 420 feet per second speed.

 And they weren’t kidding about being premium.
-It is priced at $1,200, the most expensive crossbow listed here.
+This top quality crossbow filled with features is the most expensive crossbow listed here.

 Here are the pros and cons: